Start-up business plan essentials: Preparing for change and growth

 - Expect resistance: Not everyone will be equally enthusiastic or committed to change.
 Some people may lose status, power or even pay.
 The trick here is to lever on the people who will help, recognise those who could hinder and plan accordingly.

 - Recognise that change takes longer than expected: People typically go through seven stages when experiencing change – immobilisation or shock; disbelief; depression; acceptance of reality; testing out the new situation; rationalising why it’s happening; and then, finally, acceptance.
 Most major changes make things worse before they make them better.
 More often than not the immediate impact of change is a decrease in productivity as people struggle to cope with new ways of working, while they move up their own learning curve.
 The doubters will gloat and even the change champions may waver, but the greatest danger now is pulling the plug on the plan and either adopting a new plan or reverting to the status quo.
 To prevent this ‘disappointment’, it is vital to both set realistic goals for the change period and to anticipate the time lag between change and results.

 Planning for growth, and failure, may seem premature when your business is only starting out but companies must be prepared for change to keep an upwards growth trajectory.

-For more information on creating and applying a businesses plan, have a look at our other start-up business plan essentials: Testing your business idea, Understanding your customers, Sizing up the relevant market, Understanding your market, Tailoring to different audiences and Preparing for the oral presentation.
+For more information on creating and applying a businesses plan, have a look at our other start-up business plan essentials: Testing your business idea, Understanding your customers, Sizing up the relevant market, Understanding your market and Preparing for the oral presentation.